Looking for letter E activities for preschool?

-For a sensory activity, I cut up some of the pictures from Learning the Alphabet and put them inside of Easter eggs.
+For a sensory activity, I cut up some pictures of objects that begin with E and put them inside of Easter eggs.
 Then he dug for them in this bin of colored rice.
 He liked opening and closing the eggs (great for fine motor!), and running his hands through the rice.

-Together, we worked at finding upper and lowercase e’s in my letter find page (I’m still working on these, so watch for the free printable collection soon!).
+Together, we worked at finding upper and lowercase e’s in my letter find page.
 This was a nice whole alphabet activity because we identified other letters that he knew as well.